play21947/play21947/README.md

 🌱 I’m currently learning React Native, Nodejs

+I'm a student some place in Chiangmai Thailand

-# My Hobbies
+### My Hobbies
-- Playing games are good things I can relax with that
+- Playing games are good things I can relax with that.
 - I like to coding I have no idea why.
-When I write down and solve any problem come through I'm literally want to solve
+When I write down and solve any problem come through I'm literally want to solve it more!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=play21947)](https://github.com/anuraghazra/github-readme-stats)